-- → The device should not be used adjacent to or stacked with other equipment.
-If adjacent or stacked use is necessary, the device should be observed to verify normal operation in the configuration in which it will be used - The use of accessories, transducers and cables other than those specified could result in increased emissions or decreased electromagnetic immunity of this equipment and result in improper operation. - → The ventilator may activate an alarm while in close proximity to a strong 94-100 MHz radiating source.
+- The device should not be used adjacent to or stacked with other equipment.
+If adjacent or stacked use is necessary, the device should be observed to verify normal operation in the configuration in which it will be used - Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this equipment could result in increased electromagnetic emissions or decreased electromagnetic immunity of this equipment and result in improper operation. - The ventilator may activate an alarm while in close proximity to a strong 94-100 MHz radiating source.
 In such case the ventilator should be kept afar from the radiating source until the alarm is deactivated.
 Special care should be given while the alarm is activated in order to insure operators are alerted to other alarms, if occur, at the same time